top of page

 • Research all of the descendants of John Townley.

-If at any time you would like the assistance of an experienced heir hunter or forensic genealogist, check out our friends over at Legacy Tree Genealogists. and tell them Devon Noel Lee referred you.
+If you ever need the assistance of an experienced heir hunter or forensic genealogist, check out our friends at Legacy Tree Genealogists and tell them Devon Noel Lee referred you.

 How Much Should You Research a Cluster Member?